-In this guide, our trade mark solicitors will explain why it is important to conduct a trade mark search at the outset of any branding project, how to carry out a trade mark search and what to do with the results.
+In this guide, our trade mark solicitors will explain why it is important to conduct a trade mark search at the start of any branding project, how to carry out a trade mark search and what to do with the results.

 Why you should conduct a trade mark search